 Friends of co.lab

-NewSchools Venture Fund is one of the original co-founders of co.lab and continues be a collaborator and close friend of our program.
+NewSchools Venture Fund is one of the original co-founders of co.lab.
 Additionally, we work with a wide range of leading research, learning games and educational organizations to support our companies.
 Collaborators include, but are not limited to:

 Frequently Asked Questions